-The Drop ALT is impressive for programming.
+The Drop ALT is great for programming.
 It offers excellent typing quality with the Cherry MX Brown switches on our unit, and you can get it with a variety of switches.
 It has full RGB lighting and every key is macro-programmable, but without dedicated software, it's a bit difficult to set macros.
 It has two incline settings, but unfortunately, it doesn't come with a wrist rest.

 This keyboard has okay ergonomics.
 It comes with incline feet that attach magnetically, so you can easily remove them, and they stay in place well while you're using them.
 You can also flip them around to have it on a negative incline.
 Sadly, it doesn't come with a wrist rest, which is a bit disappointing considering the higher profile of the keys.

 The Drop ALT keyboard has incredible backlighting.
 It's very bright and looks great even in a well-lit area.
 There's an RGB strip that goes around the frame, which is a nice touch.
 You can control the brightness and effects directly with hotkeys, but you need the user manual to learn the full list of hotkeys.
-You can also customize the RGB lighting through Drop's interface on their website, and flash the settings onto your keyboard.
-However, it's not user-friendly and isn't considered as dedicated software.
+You can also customize the RGB lighting through Drop's interface on their website and flash the settings onto your keyboard.
+However, it's not user-friendly and isn't considered dedicated software.